ARM-software/abi-aa/buildattr64/buildattr64.rst

    Block commentary about the tag and its possible values.

 *Tag value* gives the numerical representation of the tag.
 It is a small integer less than 128.
+The *Tag value* is meaningful only within the subsection it is defined within.

+*Tag_tag_name* is the human readable representation of the tag value for use by tools that produce or consume build attributes.

 Following lines enumerate the currently defined parameter values, giving a short comment about each one.